All Episodes

 It's a logical explanation because the Constitution effectively didn't exist today when this decision was announced.

-And the people trying to figure this out are obviously going to look into the rumor mill and try to find some way of explaining it, it's not going to change anything.
+And the people trying to figure this out are obviously going to look into the rumor mill and try to find some way of explaining it.

-So you might say it's pointless to focus on it, other than it being gossipy and interesting in that regard.
+So you might say it's pointless to focus on it other than it being gossipy and interesting in that regard.

-If the threat of intimidation and whatever else can result in vote changing or a vote period, then of course you'd have to conclude that essentially you've got organized crime running the show, not Constitution.
+If the threat of intimidation and whatever else can result in vote changing or a vote period, then of course you'd have to conclude that essentially you've got organized crime running the show, not the Constitution.

 Organized crime definitionally, not literally.

-There's another blog out there that is that is rolling with the with the same theatre legal theory blog, and they've come up with the same thought, and they've got an article, evidence that votes shifted after conference.
+There's another blog out there that is rolling with the same theories called legal theory blog, and they've come up with the same thought.

-Initial vote to declare mandate unconstitutional is that they're looking at this.
+Initial vote to declare mandate unconstitutional.

 And by the way, all of this is permissible.

-They can vote, change their votes whenever they want, up until the time of uh announcement, or whatever limit they place on themselves.
+They can vote, change their votes whenever they want, up until the time of announcement, or whatever limit they place on themselves.

 It has a larger meaning, obviously, if this does.

-It takes me back to Arter Davis.
+It takes me back to Arthur Davis.

 There's a larger story here.